MultiPoolMiner/MultiPoolMiner/README.md

 **-ExcludePoolName**
 Similar to the *-PoolName* command but it is used to exclude unwanted mining pools.

+**-HashRateSamplesPerMinute**
+Number of hashrate samples that MPM will collect per minute (higher numbers produce more exact numbers, but use more CPU cycles and memory).
+Allowed values: 5 - 10

 **-IgnoreFees**
 Beginning with version 3.1.0 MPM makes miner and pool fees part of the profitability calculation.
 This will lead to somewhat lower, but more accurate profit estimates.
 Set this flag to ignore miner and pool fees (as older versions did)

 **-Interval**
 MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
-It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
+Allowed values 60 - 300.
+Also see *-BenchmarkInterval*.

+**-MinHashRateSamples**
+Minumum number of hashrate samples that MPM will collect in benchmark operation (higher numbers produce more exact numbers, but will prolongue benchmarking.
+Allowed values: 10 - 30

 **-MinerName**
 Specify to only include (restrict to) certain miner applications.